pynvme/pynvme/README.md

 # nvme
 pynvme, a driver for NVMe SSD testing in Python3 scripts

 Pynvme Driver is a python extension module.
 Users can operate NVMe SSD intuitively by Python scripts.
 It is designed for NVMe SSD testing with performance considered.
 With third-party tools, e.g. pycharm and pytest, Pynvme is a convinent and professional NVMe device test solution.
 It can test multiple NVMe DUT devices, operate most of the NVMe commands, support callback functions, and manage reset/power of NVMe devices.
-User needs root privilage to run SSDMeter.
+User needs root privilage to use pynvme.

 Pynvme provides several classes to access and test NVMe devices:
 1. Subsystem: controls the power and reset of NVMe subsystem